I Can ...You Can ... We Can..... Achieve!

 The full Governing Body meets four times a year and, in addition to these meetings, we have four sub-committees.
 These are as follows:

 The Pay committee which meets annually in the autumn term.

 The Personnel Committee review staffing matters and staff morale and wellbeing and workload.

-The curriculum committee currently held as a School Improvement Board format are held once a half term to review all aspects of Pupil Related Matters including what is the intent of the curriculum, how is it implemented and what impact has it had on all the children’s learning and engagement outcomes.
+The curriculum committee currently held as a School Improvement Board format are held once a term to review all aspects of Pupil Related Matters including what is the intent of the curriculum, how is it implemented and what impact has it had on all the children’s learning and engagement outcomes.
 To support the school’s strategic plan governors, carry out regular monitoring days which are rigorous in their questioning and include specific key areas from the school improvement plan and their impact on day-to-day learning.
 A report is made on the findings and included in the minutes of termly full governing body meetings.
 Governors monitoring days are a highly effective way of challenging and holding to account many aspects of the school’s strategic plan and targets and measuring the impact that these have on all school improvement.

 Each governor is a member of at least one of the above committees and school improvement board.
 Governors have additional areas or responsibility such as safeguarding, health & safety, attendance and quality of teaching to name but a few.
 Governors also periodically review and/or amend and agree all the schools many policies.